elylucas/nest-ngconf/Guide.md

 > To start fresh at lab2, you can checkout the lab2-start branch in git

-We now have a list of missions being displayed.
+We now have a list of missions displayed.
 Next, let's add to our API to retrieve a single mission by its id, and display the mission in a form.

 ### Update Nest Service and Controller to get Single Mission